Hans Seyffer

 Hans Seyffer, also known as Hans Seyfer or Hans of Heilbronn (c.1460–1509), was a stone sculptor and wood carver of the late Gothic style.

 Biography

 Seyffer was born in Sinsheim.
 Little else is known about his life.
 He lived and worked at a dramatic turn of an era (from late Gothic to Renaissance) together with other masters (e.g. Tilman Riemenschneider, Veit Stoss and Hans Brueggemann).
-He created many well-known works of art in Heilbronn and Stuttgart (both in Germany).
+He created many well-known works of art in Heilbronn (such as the High Altar of St. Kilian's Church) in Stuttgart and in Speyer (the original 1506-1509 Mount of Olives sculptural group was destroyed and replaced in the 19th century by images carved by Gottfried Renn).
 He died in Heilbronn.